 Stephanie Block is a first-year Viola Fellow at the New World Symphony.
 Praised by the Sarasota Observer as “exceptionally talented” and “a virtuosic performer,” she has performed as a soloist with several Chicago-area symphonies and gave the U.S. premiere of Alejandro Cardona’s Sweet Tijuana: Danzas Fronterizas for Viola and Orchestra with the New Juilliard Ensemble.
 Ms. Block was recently selected to participate in the inaugural Keston MAX London Symphony Orchestra Fellowship through the Music Academy of the West and performed with the London Symphony Orchestra under the baton of Sir Simon Rattle.

 Ms. Block has worked with several renowned chamber musicians, including Michael Tree, Shmuel Ashkenasi and Ralph Kirshbaum, as well as the Brentano, Borromeo and Miró quartets.
 She has worked under many renowned conductors including Gustavo Dudamel, Jaap van Zweden, Stéphane Denève, Michael Tilson Thomas, and Marin Alsop.
-She also has a passion for jazz music and performed with Wynton Marsalis at Dizzy’s Jazz Club: Coca-Cola in New York as part of Daniel Chmielinski’s group Four by Four.
+She also has a passion for jazz music and performed with Wynton Marsalis at Dizzy’s Jazz Club in New York as part of Daniel Chmielinski’s Four by Four.

 Ms. Block is also an accomplished and passionate chamber musician.
-In addition to her Sarasota appearances, she performed in several chamber music concerts with the Taos School of Music as well as performances in Baltimore and New York.
-As a chamber musician, she has received numerous awards, including first place two consecutive years in the Rembrandt Chamber Players Chamber Music competition and the Gold Medal in the Junior Division of the Fischoff National Chamber Music Competition.
+She has collaborated with many faculty artists, including Shmuel Ashkenasi, Christian Tetzlaff, and Anthony Marwood.
+Ms. Block received several awards in Chicago-area competitions and the Gold Medal in the Fischoff National Chamber Music Competition.
 She has attended several chamber music summer festivals, including the Taos School of Music and Heifetz Institute’s Ashkenasi-Kirshbaum Chamber Music program.
 Ms. Block is also a faculty artist at the University of North Carolina at Chapel Hill Chamber Music Workshop.

 Outside of music, Ms. Block is an accomplished runner and triathlete.
-She is an age group winner in the Girls’ Best Friend and Chicago Supersprint Triathlons and a top prizewinner in the Chicago Triathlon.
+She is an age group winner in the Girls’ Best Friend and Chicago Supersprint Triathlons and a top finisher in the Chicago Triathlon.